Valloric/jmh-playground/README.md

 depends on the benchmark, but probably no less than 5.
 A safer number is 10.
 - The more measurement iterations you use, the smaller the error margin reported by JMH at the end!
 A solid choice is 20 iterations.
+- If you really want to get that measurement error margin to be as small as possible, reboot your machine and run your JMH benchmarks without anything else running on your system.
+No browser, IDE etc taking up CPU time.
+  You can go even further by turning off dynamic CPU frequency scaling in your system BIOS.

 ## JMH command-line options